 Please note: By participating in any of the following questionnaires, you are consenting to have your general data and results shared publicly.
 Though, any private information (name, email address) shared by you will remain private.

-AphantasiaMeow is linking arms with Dr. Reshanne Reeder PhD. from Otto-von-Guericke University in Germany to help progress the incredible research she is spearheading in mental imagery and perception.
-Read below to participate in her studies.
+AphantasiaMeow is linking arms with Dr. Reshanne Reeder PhD. from Edge Hill University in the UK to help progress the our understanding of mental imagery and the functional differences between Aphantasics and visualizers.
+If you'd like to participate, please book an interview call below.

 Vividness of Mental Senses Questionnaire (VMSQ) 2.0